m4tice/m4tice/README.md

-- 👋 Hi, I’m @m4tice and my real name is Nguyen Duc Tuan
+- 👋 Hi, I’m @m4tice and but you can call me Tuan.
-- 👀 I’m interested in Software Engineering, Backend development and AI fields
+- 👀 I’m interested in Software Engineering.
-- 🌱 I’m currently learning more about Software Engineering in general
+- 🌱 I’m currently learning more about Software Engineering.
 - 💞️ I’m looking to collaborate on SW Engineering and Web development projects
 - 📫 How to reach me ... you can't...